Kevlar Ballistic Panels

 As it’s stretching apart, you can see the steel wire is straightening out until abruptly snapping.
 The graph indicates the steel broke under 110 lbs of force.

-In all, bullet proof fabric such as Kevlar panels provides a wealth of options for securing a home, both during construction and afterwards.
+In all, ballistic Kevlar fabric and panels provide a wealth of options for securing a home, both during construction and afterwards.
 To learn more about conveniently protecting your home, please contact us.